servedsmart/servedsmart.com/content/posts/_index.en.md

 title = "Posts"
 date = '2025-04-08T11:14:34+02:00'
-description = "See recent posts about Served Smart." summary = "See recent posts about Served Smart."
+description = "See recent posts about Served Smart."
 # Categories are generally used for broader, top-level topics.
 categories = [
  'announcement',